bradwindy/OneRoom/README.md

 `node_modules` - this directory consists of several different Javascript packages/libraries that help us develop things faster.
 Things like Express, React, MySQL when developing come from here.

-`.gitignore` - this file basically tells Git what not to put onto GitBucket.
-For example, things like 'node_modules' should not and do not need to be put onto GitBucket as they are large.
-Basically, things which are very large and are more locally oriented files should be added to the `.gitignore` document.